James Patterson’s palms are sweating.

 7. Learn to concentrate

-You need to be able to concentrate on your writing.
+You need to be able to concentrate on your story writing.
 In a world where distraction is waiting on every corner, this is a skill we need to practice.

 Concentration is essential in order to get into your story.
 You cannot write and watch a movie at the same time.
 Instead, you need to get into the scene, be aware of the character, and get into the flow of writing.